maciejleszek/bachelor-thesis/c-notes.md

 #### Nested loops

 - `for loops` could be more useful after all, as we can make nested loops with them - it is possible to make them with `while` loops, but they will have more lines of code
+- The nested loop can manipulate any data type, but works best on data that's organized in a table or grid.

 ### Functions

+- Use a function when you use the same statements to perform the same process repeatedly
+- Use a function to handle a specific task

 #### `getchar()`